 Understanding the controls

-Having spoken to many pilots who don’t fly aircraft with the traditional undercarriage, they all seem to talk about rudder control as if that’s the ‘only control’ you need in a crosswind… I have to say that the rudder is very important; however, it is not the only control you need, it is one of a combination of rudder and aileron – What about the poor old aileron?
+Having spoken to many pilots who don’t fly aircraft with the traditional undercarriage, they all seem to talk about rudder control as if that’s the ‘only control’ you need in a crosswind… I have to say that the rudder is very important; however, it is not the only control you need, it is a combination of rudder and aileron – What about the poor old aileron?
 The aileron always seems to get left out of any debate on taildragger flying and doesn’t seem to come up in conversation when discussing ground loops.
 Hmmmmmmm, ok, read on!

 I break down the controls into 4 easy segments, so easy even I can understand them! –

 Rudder – Ok, let’s talk about the rudder – This is an essential part of tail dragger flying primarily in the take-off landing phase, even more importantly in a crosswind.
 As I have bullet-pointed above, the rudder controls direction.
 So as I see the nose wander right, I immediately counter with the left rudder and vice versa.
 The technique for using the rudder is critical as you need to correct quickly for any directional changes; however, carefully as you can either overcorrect by being too aggressive or react too slowly with severe consequences.
 I have developed a technique of dabbing the rudder with short positive jabs to keep direction.
 For example, with the wind from the left, the Harvard will want to weathercock into the wind to assume the right rudder?
 The right rudder is the correct answer to bring the nose ‘right’; however, the secondary effect of yaw is roll, in this case rolling to the right…..
 So what we have now is the ‘into wind’ wing lifting (left-wing in this example), which is not desirable, so the left stick would be required in this situation to hold down that into wind (left) wing… Getting the idea?